 Use more bright colors and don’t be afraid of large content.
 The traditional Chinese online shops are marked up with text, images, and other triggers.
 To get the general idea of a China-inspired theme you can take a look at our Asia Theme Front Pack.

-This approach ensures a visually appealing and culturally relevant web design for the Chinese audience, contributing to a more successful web localization strategy.
+This approach ensures a visually appealing and culturally relevant eCommerce UX design in China, contributing to a more successful web localization strategy.

 Social Life: